From the 'Battle of Flodden' the Hume had cried 'Home Home!'

 Left, AMSTRAD 8000 MK.I & II and below the Mk.III gives 10 watts into 8 ohms with Acoustra 1500 by Goodmans, Philips germanium watts need AlNiCo speakers, Mk.I has a small ferrous ring motor ITT, (similar to an EMI 150) an American company based in Germany, the Mk.II uses SEAS long excursion AlNiCo, into 8 ohm (15 watts into 4 ohms not recommended, that might better cope with 6 ohms, 4 ohms just for a short term).
 Owners are surprised that the speakers sound so good, the brand became downmarket later on.

 Right, Live Baffle, ELAC of England speakers suitable for 10 watts into 8-ohms.
-Use red fiberglass wadding in vertical layering and suited to low Damping Factor in low cost amplifiers but simple circuitry will give magnificent performances.
+Yellow fiberglass wadding in vertical layering below suited to low Damping Factor in 1960s vintage amplifiers, simple circuitry gives magnificent performances.
 Network-Free x-over, woofer has a ferrous motor and the tweeter an AlNiCo, the devices in the later AMSTRAD 8000 MK.III have never been identified but likely hail for the 1960s era, used as surplus.
 Many buyers used old hat 1960s loudspeakers with low power AMSTRAD, they'd basic switching, likely with high cross-talk but the amplifiers were popular with many and survived as long as many first time buyers.

 Left, AMSTRAD I.C.2000 Mk.1 atop the 3000 series stereo tuner, of the FET I.C. type, all silicon with stereo multiplex decoder and ceramic filters at a price beating all competition.